jettca/One-of-the-Flock/README.md

 http://www.glprogramming.com/red/index.html.

-The OpenGL discussion boards, StackOverflow, and gamedev.net forums were all incredibly useful for learning and debugging OpenGL techniques.
+The OpenGL discussion boards, StackOverflow, and gamedev.net forums were all incredibly useful for learning and debugging OpenGL.